-These days, the automatic slicing of loops to a series of sampler cells and mapping of the those cells to individual MIDI notes is something most DAWs are capable of doing, and the usefulness of this feature when it comes to rearranging grooves can’t be understated.
+These days, most DAWs are capable of the automatic slicing of loops to a series of sampler cells and mapping of those cells to individual MIDI notes, and the usefulness of this feature when it comes to rearranging grooves can’t be understated.

 Here, we're going to show you a less flashy, more intuitive and ‘tactile’ way of cutting up beats to achieve similar – but not necessarily the same – results.